8/2/2019

 Chief Executive Officer

+Thanks.
 Great.
 Thanks for that question.
 You're right.
-Early part of this season, as we were working to shore up our planting plans and working with key growers across the North American market to kind of nail down acres and get our production plans up and running, the good news about our approach is we've been doing this a long time, and we have a pretty broad footprint of production facilities kind of across North America.
-So as we saw those early rains starting, I can't say enough about our production team and how quickly they were able to relocate acres out of some of the hardest hit states.
-Indiana, Illinois, even that western Ohio area were pretty hard hit.
-And that allowed us to in favor seed production markets where we can take some of those extremes out of play.
+Early part of this season, as we were working to shore up our planting plans and working with key growers, across the North American market to nail down acres and get our production plans up and running.
+The good news about our approach is we've been doing this a long time and we have a pretty broad footprint of production facilities across North America.
+As we saw those early rains starting, I can't say enough about our production team and how quickly they were able to relocate acres out of some of the hardest hit states, Indiana, Illinois.
+Even that western Ohio area were pretty hard hit.
+And that allowed us to go and favor seed production markets where we can take some of those extremes out of play.
 And so we've got good footprint in Nebraska, Iowa, and other markets.
-So at this point right now, we feel like we've got the right amount of seed in the ground for production, given where we think the market will turn out to be in 2020.
+So at this point right now, we feel like we've got the right amount of seed in the ground for production given where we think the market will turn out to be in 2020.
 And our early monitoring would suggest that the quality of that production is about where we would expect it to be.
 And so right now, we're not factoring in any big changes to our cost of goods on the seed side going into 2020, except maybe for the commodity price impact that might flow through.
-And in terms of winter production, right now, we don't see any need or any plans to do that.
+And in terms of winter production, right now we don't see any need or any plans to do that.
 But part of the reason why we don't think we'll need that in corn is we'll have some carryover.
 We got returns back early enough.
 We got it into storage to help protect the germination rate.
-And so that'll allow us to make sure we've got some additional quantities of seed beyond our production out there.
-And on soybeans, you know, we were right on top of the season there.
-So we feel good about where we're sitting.
+And so that will allow us to make sure we've got some additional quantities of seed beyond our production out there.
+And on soybeans, you know, we were right on top of the season there, so we feel good about where we're sitting.

 speaker